michael-jones253/AMQP-CPP-xcode-example/README.md

 Sample work created to show my command of the C11/C++ language, demonstrate some good design practises and real-time development patterns/techniques.

 This repo shows how to use Copernica’s AMQP-CPP C++ library to create a RabbitMQ client.
-The Xcode project contains 2 sample command line apps for message sender and consumer clients.
+The Xcode project contains 2 sample command line apps for message "Sender" and "Consumer" clients.

 Everything which begins with “My” is my code.
+Most of my interesting stuff described below is in the MyAMQP directory.
 Everything in the AMQPSTL directory is code from Copernica packaged into a dynamic library for ease of Xcode on OS X development.

 Some techniques demonstrated are: